nos81/QIT-python/README.txt

   http://qit.sourceforge.net/

-The toolkit is installed by simply unzipping it, or downloading it directly from the SVN server.
+The toolkit is installed by simply unzipping it, or downloading it directly from the Git repository.
 For an interactive session, start IPython with ::

   ipython --pylab